AADHIX/PRODIGY_AD_02/README.md

 - **Update Tasks** – Tap a task to edit its content or due date.
 - **Delete Tasks** – Swipe or long‑press to remove unwanted tasks.
 - **Mark as Completed** – Use checkboxes to mark tasks as done—completed tasks are visually distinguished.
-- **Local Persistence** – All tasks are stored locally using `sqflite` (SQLite for Flutter), ensuring data survives across app restarts.
+- **Local Persistence** – All tasks are stored locally using `sqflite` (Hive for Flutter), ensuring data survives across app restarts.

 ---